xedders/WD-SEATWORK-3-/readme.md

 Description of the project in details.

 Guiding Question:
-- What is the project
+- A website where there are elements that are both static and animated
-- Whats the purpose
+- To
 - What are key components
 - What technology used and how it is used